achtnullzwei/Doorman/docs/en/guide/features/ring-to-open.md

 ---
 description: Ring To Open (RTO) is a Doorman feature that automates entrance doors, allowing them to open when someone rings the doorbell.
-It supports per-door settings and central control.
 ---

 # Ring To Open <Badge type="warning" text="RTO" />